shivpalSW/PoultryHealthNet-Disease-Classification/README.md

-# PoultryHealthNet-Disease-Classification
+# MLflow-DVC-PoultryHealthNet-Avian-Disease-Classification
-PoultryHealthNet-Avian-Disease-Classification using MLOPS (DVC and Gthub actions & AWS cloud )
+PoultryHealthNet-Avian-Disease-Classification using MLOPS (MLFLOW,DVC and Github actions & AWS cloud )

 ### WOrkflow steps I have followed in this project